-Three French Hens For Your Backyard Flock
+Three French Hens to Add to Your Backyard Flock

 Expand—or start—your microflock the holiday way with this trio of chicken breeds originating from France.
 They really are three French hens!